Emotional Intelligence

 driven by EQ, as technical work is handled by individuals at lower

-• Unlike IQ, Emotional Intelligence can be learned and developed.
+levels in the organization. - Unlike IQ, Emotional Intelligence can be learned and developed.
 In fact,

 research shows that EQ increases with age.
 People in their 40s and 50s

-• Research by the Center for Creative Leadership shows that almost half of all
+have greater EQ skills than they had earlier in their lives. - Research by the Center for Creative Leadership shows that almost half of all

 executives fail at their positions within two years.
 The reason is not